 Simulation and Design

 Due to these challenges, I argue there is need for new approaches to handle the holistic design process necessary to understand relations between existing events and future scenarios in terms of context, operation, tasks, technology, systems and users.
-I propose that applying computer-simulated scenarios in user-centered design can help relieve the aforementioned problems and so position user-centered design in a more central role in maritime innovation.
+I propose that applying computer-simulated scenarios in user-centred design can help relieve the aforementioned problems and so position user-centred design in a more central role regarding innovation in the maritime sector.

 Through several case studies of design projects in the maritime industry, I have researched the role of user-centred design in maritime innovation and have uncovered challenges that need to be addressed.
 In adopting a research by design approach, I have been able to implement new approaches using simulation in collaborative design sessions at the front end of innovation dealing with ideas and concepts.
 Game engines as both a platform and a meditational tool have been explored and analysed so as to represent, model and simulate boundary objects in real-time.

 I propose that there is a need to approach user-centred design in the maritime sector according to a ‘design in use time’ approach rather than a ‘design before use time’ approach.
 To do so I have used concepts and taxonomies from simulation in the natural and social sciences to develop a design-centred view on simulation.
 Such a design-centred view on simulation seeks to create a design space for exploration intended to reveal the issues, challenges, solutions and possibilities related to a particular context of use.
 I introduce two new models to support a design-centred view on simulations.
 The Contextual Simulation Space Model and the Contextual Simulation Process Model.
 These models build on a combination of simulation, gamification and real-time interaction to describe context-related events and scenarios useable in collaborative design sessions with users and actors.